-With eClosings, homeowners, title agents, and realtors don’t need to travel, spend unnecessary time or money, or deal with the back and forth of physical paper.
-A more digital approach to mortgage closings provides a faster and better experience than traditional methods.
+With eClosings, you don’t need to travel, spend unnecessary time or money, or deal with the back and forth of physical documents.
+A digital approach to mortgage closings, whether a hybrid eClosing or full eClosing, provides a faster and better experience than traditional methods.

 What to look for in an eClosing platform?

-While transitioning from traditional to digital has advantages, there are a few things lenders and title agents should consider.
+While transitioning from traditional closing to eClosing has advantages, there are a few things you should consider.

 At the bare minimum, eClosing technology should be MISMO® compliant, have security measures in place to ensure data protection, and include industry compliance guardrails.

-An eClosing platform, product, or tool should be user-friendly and include industry-specific features like eSignature, eRecording, eNotarization, digital audit trail, document management, and audio-visual communication to name a few.
+An eClosing platform should be user-friendly and include industry-specific features like eSignature, IPEN, RON, digital audit trail, document management, and audio-visual communication, to name a few.

 But perhaps most importantly, the eClosing platform should work for you as the end user.
-We also strongly encourage mortgage professionals to align with a product that can offer access to supportive implementation, training, and customer success teams committed to your digital success.
+We strongly encourage mortgage professionals to align with a product that offers access to supportive implementation, training, and customer success teams committed to your eClosing success.